golioth/docs/docs/device-management/7-settings/2-console-settings.md

 ### Inheritance information on mouseover

-When viewing a setting that has been overridden, an information icon will be present in the `Level` column.
-Stop the mouse over the icon to reveal a modal containing a summary of the hierarchy of overrides:
+When viewing a setting that has been overridden, an information icon will be present in the `Active Scope` column.
+Hover above the icon to reveal a modal containing a summary of the hierarchy of overrides:

 ![Hierarchy of overrides](./assets/overrides-hierarchy.png)